arjunsaxena122/College-Administration-System/README.md

 student- 'samarth'
 teacher- 'trisila'

-You can access the django admin page at **http://127.0.0.1:8000/admin** and login with username 'admin' and the above password.
+You can access the Django admin page at **http://127.0.0.1:8000/admin** and login with username 'admin' and the above password.

 Also a new admin user can be created using